MieszkoGulinski/mieszkogulinski.github.io/src/next-js-page-rendering-modes.md

 pageTitle: Next.js page rendering modes - a short guide
 date: 2021-09-25
 tags: posts
+pageDescription: When to use various modes of page rendering in Next.js - server-side rendering (SSR), static generation (SSG) and incremental static regeneration (ISR)
 ---

 [Next.js](https://nextjs.org/) is a framework that allows pre-rendering and server-side rendering of pages written in [React](https://reactjs.org/), and comes integrated with a HTTP server.